IntelLabs/Open-Omics-Acceleration-Framework/applications/Autodock/README.md

 ```zsh
 docker run -it -v $INPUT_SYCL_CPU:/input -v $OUTPUT_SYCL_CPU:/output docker_image_id sh -c "cd /input && autodock_cpu_16wi --ffile protein.maps.fld --lfile rand-0.pdbqt --nrun 100 --resnam /output/rand-0"
 ```
+In this command:

+* `-v $INPUT_SYCL_CPU:/input` mounts your local input directory to the container's /input directory.
+* `-v $OUTPUT_SYCL_CPU:/output` mounts your local output directory to the container's /output directory.
-Replace autodock_cpu_16wi with the appropriate executable if the name differs.
+* Replace `autodock_cpu_16wi` with the appropriate executable if the name differs.

 ## 4. Accessing the Results
 After the container finishes running, the results will be available in your output directory:
 ```zsh